Cecilapp/Cecil/docs/3-Templates.md

 Resizes an image to a specified with.

-> *Experimental*

 ```twig
 {{ <image_path>|resize(integer) }}
 ```

-Ratio is preserved, the original file is not altered and the resized version is stored in `/images/thumbs/<resize>/image.ext`.
+Ratio is preserved, the original file is not altered and the resized version is stored in `/assets/thumbnails/<integer>/images/image.jpg`.

 _Example:_